London Allergy and Immunology Centre

 - Challenge test with food in a safe hospital environment

-- Blood test Specific IgE to food (note not IgG)
+- Blood test Specific IgE to food

 - We will take all your symptoms seriously, diagnose using a clinically-proven testing method and, where possible, treat the cause